- 2300 Lapeer Rd, Flint, MI 48503, USA

 TYPICAL DUTIES AND RESPONSIBILITIES:

-Appraise, evaluate, and inventory real property and equipment, recording information such as the description, value, and location of property.
+- Prepare and maintain a record of real property and equipment, recording information such as the description, value, and location of property.

 Specific Knowledge, Skills, Abilities:

-High level of proficiency in Microsoft Office including Work, Excel and Outlook
+- High level of proficiency in Microsoft Office including Excel, Word and Outlook

 The employee will carry out the job duties from a standard office environment.